BartZap/Design_Lab/README.md

-# Projekt-Design-Lab
+# Project-Design-Lab

-Repozytorium poświęcone projektowi z Design Laboratory.
+This repository is made for Desing lab project.
-Projekt tworzony przez zespół nr 5 - Bartosz Zaporowski, Łukasz Żądło To przedsięwzięcie zakłada zaprojektowanie oraz wykonanie stroika gitarowego bazując na mikrokontrolerze STM32L476 wraz z modułem mikrofonowym oraz wyświetlaczem OLED.
+Authors of project are Bartosz Zaporowski and Łukasz Żądło We are creating a guitar tuner on STM32 - DISCOVERY controller

-Harmonogram Prac:
+Plan of work:

-1 tydzień - kompletowanie sprzętu (wyświetlacz, płytka, mikrofon).
+1 week - Collecting equipment needed for the project.

-2 tydzień - zapoznanie ze środowiskiem.
+2 week - Getting started with Qube IDE

-3,4,5,6 tydzień - wstępne zestawianie elementów oraz zczytywanie dźwięku i analiza widmowa.
+3,4,5,6 weeks - First works with elements, reading tunes and spectrum analizing

-7,8,9,10 tydzień - Udoskonalanie projektu, usuwanie błędów.
+7,8,9,10 weeks - Deleting bugs.